-In theory, anything that isn’t classified as “red corundum” is a sapphire.
+Anything that isn’t classified as “red corundum” is a sapphire.

 In theory, anything that isn’t classified as “red corundum” is a sapphire.
-In practice, this line is blurred and is hard to define because our perception of color is subjective.
+However, in practice, this trait is hard to define because our perception of color is subjective.

 Is Pink a Shade of Red?

-Originally, the main debate on whether pink constitutes as a ruby or a sapphire revolved around whether pink is a form of the color red.
-The color pink is red and white mixed together, so in essence, pink is a form of red.
+Originally, the main debate on whether rubies can be pink revolved around whether pink is a form of the color red.
+The color pink is red and white mixed together, so in essence, the color pink is a form of red.

 How Chromium Impacts Ruby and Sapphire Color

 Trace amounts of chromium cause a reddish color in corundum.
 The amount of chromium and other trace elements will determine the purity of the red shade.

 Other colors and undertones are produced by trace elements like iron, titanium, and vanadium.